 Once the update has been successfully finished, restart your computer to allow the changes to take place, and then try launching the game again.
 If the issue still persists, consider following the other solutions listed below.

-3. Grand Administrative Privileges to The Game
+3. Grant Administrative Privileges to Minecraft

 If the “Minecraft Not Responding” error appears as soon as you launch your game, the issue might be occurring due to a lack of proper privileges and permissions, which may prevent the game from loading the required resources.